-- Due to enrollment limitations, and the Tennessee Emergency Medical Services (EMS) regulations 1200-12-1-.13 governing admission requirements, applications are screened using established selection criteria as outlined below. - In compliance with the State of Tennessee EMS Regulation 1200-12-1-.13 and the Americans with Disabilities Act, all applicants and admitted students must, with reasonable accommodation, be able to:
+- Due to enrollment limitations and the Tennessee Emergency Medical Services (EMS) regulations 1200-12-1-.13 governing admission requirements applications are screened using established selection criteria as cultined below. - 2 In compliance with the State of Tennessee EMS Regulation 1200-12-1-13 and the Americans with Disabilities Act, all applicants and admitted students must, with reasonable accommodation, be able to - a. lift a minimum of 125 lbs. - visually assess patients in the work environment to include detecting auditory and color changes, as well as unusual odors - c. communicate both verbally and in writing using the English language - d. make appropriate judgments in emergency situations.

-- a. lift a minimum of 125 lbs. - visually assess patients in the work environment to include detecting auditory and color changes, as well as unusual odors. - communicate both verbally and in writing using the English language. - d. make appropriate judgments in emergency situations. - e. demonstrate emotional stability. - demonstrate psychological health in day-to-day interactions with patients, their family members and other personnel. - Applicants must have demonstrated basic reading, writing, and math competencies as defined in the Admission Process below. - Once admitted, students are required to submit documentation of the following entry requirements by August 1.
-If the documentation is not completed prior to the first day of fall classes, students will not be allowed in the clinical setting. - Completed Physical Examination form (the form will be provided by the program director). - Evidence of a current Basic Cardiac Life Support (BCLS) certification (must include two-person CPR) for the health care professional. - Evidence of personal health insurance coverage. - d.
-All necessary health records required by clinical affiliates.
+- demonstrate emotional stability. - demonstrate psychological health in day-to-day interactions with patients, their family members and other personnel. - Applicants must have demonstrated basic reading, writing, and math competencies as defined in the Admission Process below. - 4.
+Once admitted, students are required to submit documentation of the following entry requirements by August 1.
+If the documentation is not completed prior to the first day of full classes, students will not be allowed in the clinical setting. - Completed Physical Examination form (the form will be provided by the program director) - Evidence of a current Basic Cardiac Life Support (BCLS) certification (must include two-person CPR) for the health care professional. - c.
+Evidence of personal health insurance coverage. - All necessary health records required by clinical affiliates.
+(Check list provided/available online.
+See list of vaccinations/ immunity requirements under EMT-B.) - Criminal background check and drug screen requirements for plinical affiliate access apply.
+A student denied clinical access is unable to complete course objectives.